panosgjuras/Perceived_safety_choices/README.md

 Requirements are contained in the: [requirement.txt](https://github.com/lotentua/Perceived_safety_choices/blob/main/requirements.txt).
 It may require the creation of a new virtual environment as the tools can be used using python 3.10.

 The research findings obtained using the tools in this package are documented in the following published papers:
-> Karakitsou, E., Tzouras, P.G., Chatiziioannou, I., Kepaptsoglou, K., 2025.
-A first investigation of perceived safety patterns in Athens, Greece.
-Transportation Research Procedia 90, 210–217. https://doi.org/10.1016/j.trpro.2025.06.060
+> Tzouras, P.G., Takayasu, A., Kepaptsoglou, K., Bogenberger, K., 2026.
+Revealing the multi-dimensional nature and spatial patterns of perceived safety in Athens and Munich.
+Journal of Transport Geography 131, 104551. [https://doi.org/10.1016/j.jtrangeo.2026.104551]

 > Tzouras, P.G., Mitropoulos, L., Karolemeas, C., Stravropoulou, E., Vlahogianni, E.I., Kepaptsoglou, K., 2024.
 Agent-based simulation model of micro-mobility trips in heterogeneous and perceived unsafe road environments.
 Journal of Cycling and Micromobility Research 2, 100042. [https://doi.org/10.1016/j.jcmr.2024.100042]

 > Tzouras, P.G., Pastia, V., Kaparias, I., Kepaptsoglou, K., 2024.
 Exploring the effect of perceived safety in first/last mile mode choices.
 Transportation. [https://doi.org/10.1007/s11116-024-10487-4]

-> Tzouras, P.G., Mitropoulos, L., Koliou, K., Stavropoulou, E., Karolemeas, C., Antoniou, E., Karaloulis, A., Mitropoulos, K., Vlahogianni, E.I., Kepaptsoglou, K., 2023.
-Describing Micro-Mobility First/Last-Mile Routing Behavior in Urban Road Networks through a Novel Modeling Approach.
-Sustainability 15, 3095. [https://doi.org/10.3390/su15043095]